sikaeducation/personal-website-project/README.md

       <ul>
         <li>An "About Me" page with a picture, a paragraph about themselves, and a paragraph about why they want to be a software engineer</li>
         <li>A "Revisions" page with at least one revision in response to feedback, including before and after pictures and a description of the feedback received</li>
-        <li>A page containing images and descriptions of a creative work</li>
+        <li>A page containing media and descriptions of a creative work</li>
         <li>Links between all pages</li>
       </ul>
     </td>